SAMA7D65 Curiosity Board - Getting Started Guide for MPLAB® Harmony v3

 iperf -s -i 1

-The TCP Server terminal should show that the iPerf application started executing and listening to the port:
+The SAMA7D65 serial terminal will show that the iPerf application is started and listening:

 TCP Server terminal